danwos/danwos.github.io/docs/posts/2024/manager_pov.rst

 **Me:** Yes, but not only the editor.
 Most of the tools and also processes and workflows can be reused.

-For instance performing a code review.
+For instance, performing a code review.
 Because the docs are part of the code repository you can check the docs in the same review.
 A feature got implemented, but the Change Request only contains source code, no tests, no docs?
 Reject it.

 The CI is running the tests, why not check the docs, if all references are still valid?